It's getting to be time for holiday decorations. Learn how to make your own wreath at several local nurseries.

 I will be hosting two upcoming tours: Cuba in November of 2014 and New Zealand in January of 2015.
 Details are on my travel page.

 Check out all the great "All You Can Eat" Harvest pictures at the Seattle Times!
-Winning Photos are due to appear in the Sunday, September 28 edition of The Seattle Times!
+Winning Photos appeared in the Sunday, September 28 edition of The Seattle Times!
 There were a lot of great photos submitted and it was nearly impossible to choose only 5 winners (so I picked some honorable mentions too).